AmauryRabouan/new-vsc-prolog/README.md

-# VSC-Prolog
+# New-VSC-Prolog

 A VS Code extension which provides language support for Prolog (mainly for SWI-Prolog and some features for ECLiPSe).
+An improvement on Arthur Wang's previous [VSC-Prolog](https://marketplace.visualstudio.com/items?itemName=arthurwang.vsc-prolog) extension.

 ___________________
   [Features](#features) | [Configurations](#configurations) | [Debugger Settings](#debugger-settings) | [Commands & Keybindings](#commands-keybindings) | [Bug Reporting](https://github.com/arthwang/vsc-prolog/issues)

 ## Note before installation

 This extension can be installed via extensions viewlet of VS Code or 'Extensions: install extension' command from the command palette.
-The author notices that it is developed and tested in ***SWI-Prolog 7.4.2***, ***ECLiPSe 6.1*** and ***VS Code 1.15*** on ***Debian 9.0*** (stretch).
-It's tested under Windows 10 but not other environments.
+The author notices that it is developed and tested in ***SWI-Prolog 9.0.4***, ***ECLiPSe 6.1*** and ***VS Code 1.86*** on ***Debian 9.0*** (stretch).
+It's tested under Windows 11 but not other environments.
-  * Please update to 7.5.13 of swipl if you want to use 'Show all references' feature.
   * For Windows users: Run VS Code as administrator if going to switch to ECLiPSe from default SWI-Prolog or back to SWI from ECLiPSe.
 Non-administrator is ok while remain using the same dialect as last time.

 ## Features